decentralized-identity/veramo/README.md

 # Veramo
-PR generated to test if all tests work
+PR generated to test if all tests work.